Anvesha-code/Project-2/README.md

     metadata: Dict = field(default_factory=dict)
     sanitized_log: Optional[str] = None

+    # Returns all issues that are critical or high severity from the validation results
     def get_critical_issues(self) -> List[ValidationIssue]:
         """Get critical/high severity issues"""
         return [i for i in self.issues if i.severity in [SeverityLevel.CRITICAL, SeverityLevel.HIGH]]

+    # Converts the validation result and its issues into a dictionary format for easy export or JSON output.
     def to_dict(self) -> Dict:
         """Convert to dictionary"""
         return {